Taiwan ‘could be next Ukraine’, Japan’s prime minister warns G7 leaders

 Although Taiwan has been a self-governing democracy since its separation from the mainland following a civil war in 1949, China claims the island is a part of its national territory.
 Beijing has beefed up its military activity and routinely sends several warplanes and vessels toward Taiwan to bully the island.

-At a summit with US president Joe Biden, Mr Kishida said the alliance between the two nations was stronger than ever after Japan last month announced its biggest military build-up since World War Two.
+At a summit with US president Joe Biden, Mr Kishida said the alliance between the two nations was stronger than ever after Japan last month announced its biggest military build-up since the Second World War.

 He said: “In our coordination in the run-up to the Hiroshima summit, the greatest issue was, needless to say, the Russian aggression against Ukraine, which will soon mark one year since the start.”

-Mr Kishida continued: “I pointed out that the aggression against Ukraine is not only a European problem but also a challenge to the very rules and principles of the international community and agreed with the heads of state and government that the G7 Hiroshima summit should demonstrate a strong will to uphold the international order, based on the rule of law.”
+Mr Kishida continued: “I pointed out that the aggression against Ukraine is not only a European problem but also a challenge to the very rules and principles of the international community, and agreed with the heads of state and government that the G7 Hiroshima summit should demonstrate a strong will to uphold the international order, based on the rule of law.”

 Join our commenting forum